Reviewing Tech's 2013-14 basketball season

 Georgia Tech vs. Duke (USATSI)

 Strong, well-built pivotman with soft hands and good footwork who made tremendous strides each year at Tech, especially on the offensive end ...
-Excels at anchoring the Tech team defensive scheme ...
-Comfortable shooting out to 10-12 feet ...
+Excels at anchoring the Tech team defensive scheme and developed into a dependable offensive force ...
 Good offensive rebounder who scores a lot of his points in putbacks ...
 Excellent at blocking out and rarely allows his own man to get a rebound ...
 Red-shirted in 2009-10 ...
 Originally signed with Georgia, but was released and enrolled at Tech in the fall of 2009 ...
 Nicknamed "Big Jake."

 2013-14 - Game-by-Game Statistics